phetsims/phet-info/doc/strings-i18n-and-yaml.md

    `Preferences > Editor > Code Style > YAML`, and setting the `Align values` option to `true`.
 This will help with readability and maintainability of the YAML files.
 You can also import the code style settings from phet-info/ide/idea/phet-idea-codestyle.xml
+6. simMetadata can be provided via a `__simMetadata` key, see convertStringsYamlToJson.ts

 # Syntax and Gotchas